I received complimentary copies of some of the books I mention here in exchange for honest reviews, which you’ll find in the posts I’ve linked to.

 I’m not strictly a “judge a book by its cover” kind of reader, as I’ve found and have read some wonderful books with covers I didn’t particularly care for. 🙂 Still, I have an appreciation for cover art as a part of the reading experience, and here are covers I particularly liked from books I’ve read this year!
 They’re listed in the order I read them.

-*And to the authors of these books, if you’d like a little gift (one for you and/or for your cover artist) for being on this list, see the bottom of this post.*
+*And to the authors of these books, if you’d like a medal (one for you and/or for your cover artist) for being on this list, see the bottom of this post.*

 The Last Operative by Jerry B. Jenkins